Skip to content

 ubuntu linux sharing panel

 The Sharing switch at the top of the Sharing window controls media sharing.
-When turned on, your computer’s media files become visible to other devices on your network, allowing them to access your music, videos, and pictures.
-Sharing is disabled when the switch is Off.
+When turned on, the computer's media files become visible to other devices on the network, allowing them to access music, videos, and pictures.
+Sharing remains disabled when the switch is set to Off.

 Ubuntu Linux Sharing switch toggled on for media access